openmobilityfoundation/governance/technical/OMF-CDS-Policy-Language-Guidance.md

 ## Footnotes

-Here are some footnotes from the document which are open for [discussion](https://github.com/openmobilityfoundation/mobility-data-specification/discussions).
+Here are some footnotes from the document that are open for [discussion](https://github.com/openmobilityfoundation/mobility-data-specification/discussions).

 1. Note that MDS has similar guidance which you can read in our [MDS Policy Language Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-MDS-Policy-Language-Guidance.md).
 GBFS has a similar [3 month adoption recommendation](https://github.com/NABSA/gbfs/blob/master/gbfs.md#version-endpoints) for both major and minor releases, outlined in their [GBFS and Shared Mobility Data Policy](https://mobilitydata.org/gbfs-and-shared-mobility-data-policy/) guidance document.
 2. Up to the public agency to provide this time range.
 Could be 6 months for major releases, and 4 for minor, for example, per the [Version Guidance](https://github.com/openmobilityfoundation/governance/blob/main/technical/OMF-MDS-Version-Guidance.md).